dmparrishphd/cIsForChildren/Parts/0/chapter1.md

 ## What?

-What is at anywhere?
+What is at `anywhere`?
 You won't know unless you put something there or ask the computer to tell you what's there.

-The `anywhere` pointer _could_ point to the sequence of letters and punctuation marks from Carroll-s poem--- and, no, I don’t expect you to read it:
+The `anywhere` pointer _could_ point to the sequence of letters and punctuation marks from Carroll's poem--- and, no, I don’t expect you to read it:

     'Twas brillig, and the slithy toves\nDid gyre